 If you have not paid all required fees to the National Visa Center, please be prepared to pay these fees on the day of your interview.

-All fees may be paid in Bermudian dollars or U.S. dollars.
-We accept cash and credit cards only, K1 applicants must pay cash only.
-Personal checks and credit union drafts are not accepted.
+All fees must be paid in U.S. dollars.
+We accept cash and credit cards only.
 Please note that if you are found ineligible to receive a visa, the application fee cannot be refunded.
-A complete list of fees can be found at travel.stae.gov.
+A complete list of fees can be found on our Fees for Visa Services webpage.

-Do not make travel plans outside of Bermuda
+Do not make travel plans outside of Kazakhstan

 If your visa is approved, we will keep your passport at the consulate while we prepare your immigration packet and print a visa for your passport.
-Processing the visa to conclusion and placing the visa in your passport will take, on average, 1-2 weeks.
-If you must travel while your visa is being processed, please inform consular staff on the day of your appointment.
+We will usually return your passport to you within one week.
+If you have to travel within Kazakhstan while your passport is still with us, please make sure you have a valid picture ID other than your passport.